pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node #inst "2019") :timed1)
 ;;=> {:crux.db/id :timed1, :value 10}
 ```
-### Eviction
+## Eviction
 ``` clojure
 ;; remove all historical versions of a document (crux/submit-tx node
                 [[:crux.tx/evict :one]])
 ```
-### Conditional transactions
+## Conditional transactions
-One way to issue transaction only if certain condition is met is to use the `:crux.tx/match` operation.
-It let you verify the value of a database document against a given value
-and issue some transactions only if those are equals.
+One way to issue transaction only if certain condition is met is to use the `:crux.tx/match` operation.It let you verify the value of a database document against a given valueand issue some transactions only if those are equals.

 ``` clojure
 (crux/submit-tx node